lfph/lfph-landscape/README.md

 ## New Entries

+* Your app/project/product must be currently shipping.
+If an app, does your homepage include links to download the Android and/or iOS apps?
 * Projects that clearly fit in an existing category are generally included.
 Put the project in the single category where it best fits.
 * We are unlikely to create a new category for projects as we'd rather find the best home with the current options.
 * Your project or company needs a logo and the logo needs to include the name.